ArchipelagoMW/Archipelago/worlds/khrecom/docs/en_Kingdom Hearts RE Chain of Memories.md

 # Kingdom Hearts RE Chain of Memories (PC)

-## Where is the settings page?
+## Where is the options page?

-The [player settings page for this game](../player-settings) contains most of the options you need to configure and export a config file.
+The [player settings page for this game](../player-options) contains most of the options you need to configure and export a config file.

 ## What does randomization do to this game?